 7 Diet Do's and Don'ts for Atrial Fibrillation

 Don't add salt to your diet.
 High blood pressure is another big risk factor for atrial fibrillation.
 To lower your risk of high blood pressure, make sure your heart-healthy diet puts strict limits on salt.
 The Dietary Approaches to Stop Hypertension (DASH) eating plan advises eating no more than 1,500 milligrams of salt each day.
-Substitute herbs.
+Substitute herbs and flavorful spices.

 Do enjoy fish as a source of protein instead of red meat at least twice a week.
 Coldwater fish are high in omega-3 fatty acids.
 Studies show that a diet high in these healthy fats can protect against abnormal heart rhythms.
 In fact, several studies have shown that eating 3 to 6 ounces of coldwater fish, such as salmon, herring, sardines, and mackerel, once a week can reduce your risk of dying from heart disease by 36%.

 What to Ask Your Doctor About Atrial Fibrillation

 Don't forget about vitamin K. If you are taking the blood-thinning drug, such as warfarin, which is used to prevent stroke in people with atrial fibrillation, make sure you don't suddenly increase or decrease the amount of vitamin K in your diet.
 Increasing vitamin K can decrease the drug's effect, while decreasing vitamin K can increase its effect.
 Vitamin K is found mainly in leafy green vegetables.
 Talk to your healthcare provider for specific guidelines on vitamin K based on the blood-thinning drug you are taking.